Tracheoesophageal fistula and esophageal atresia repair is surgery to repair two birth defects in the esophagus and trachea.

-Sometimes the surgeon will wait 2 - 4 months before doing the surgery.
+Sometimes the surgeon will wait 2 to 4 months before doing the surgery.
 Waiting allows your baby to grow or have other problems treated.
 If your child's surgery is delayed:

-Tracheoesophageal fistula and esophageal atresia are life-threatening problems and need treatment right away.
+Tracheoesophageal fistula and esophageal atresia are life-threatening problems.
+They need to be treated right away.
 If these problems are not treated:

-Your child will be admitted to the neonatal intensive care unit (NICU) or infant care center (ICC) as soon as the doctors diagnose either of these problems.
+Your baby will be admitted to the neonatal intensive care unit (NICU) as soon as the doctors diagnose either of these problems.

 Your baby will receive nutrition by vein (intravenous, or IV) and may also be on a breathing machine (ventilator).
 The nurses may use suction to keep fluids from going into the lungs.

-Some infants who have a low birth weight or other birth defects may not be able to have surgery until these other problems have been treated or have gone away.
+Some infants who are premature, have a low birth weight, or have other birth defects beside TEF and/or EA may not be able to have surgery until these other problems have been treated or have gone away.

-After surgery, your child will be cared for in a hospital's NICU.
-Your child will be placed in a special bed called an isolette (incubator), which provides warmth and helps prevent infection.
+After surgery, your child will be cared for in the hospital's NICU.
+Your child will be placed in a special bed called an incubator, which provides warmth and helps prevent infection.

 Additional treatments after surgery usually include:

-If both the tracheoesophageal fistula and esophageal atresia are repaired:
+If both the TEF and EA are repaired:

-If only the tracheoesophageal fistula was repaired and not the esophageal atresia, a gastrostomy tube will be used for feedings until the atresia can be repaired.
+If only the TEF is repaired, a gastrostomy tube is used for feedings until the atresia can be repaired.

-How long your infant stays in the hospital will depend on what type of surgery your child needed.
-You will be able to bring your baby home once he or she is taking feedings by mouth or gastrostomy tube, and is gaining weight.
+How long your infant stays in the hospital depends on the type of surgery your child has.
+You will be able to bring your baby home once he or she is taking feedings by mouth or gastrostomy tube and is gaining weight.

-During infancy, some children will have problems with breathing, growth, and feeding, and will need to continue seeing both their primary care provider and specialists.
+During infancy and early childhood, many children will have problems with breathing, growth, and feeding, and will need to continue seeing both their primary care provider and specialists.